Q1：What is the Smart Evaporator?

 Q11：What should I do if the tube gets spoiled?

 A11：You can replace that with the new one.
 We provide the new tubes as consumable items (sold separately), and this videos will be helpful to find how to replace the tube.

 Q12：What kind of devices are in your line-up?
 What are the corresponding optional items?

-A12：Currently there are four different types of the Smart Evaporator.
+A12：Currently there are five different types of the Smart Evaporator.
 In the respective product pages, you can check their optional items.